for Fun /

 Everet Howard’s silhouettes are a wonderful example of just how

-creative a machine cut silhouette can be.
+creative a machine-traced silhouette can be.
 The profiles are sharp and

 lifelike—indeed technically well done.
 But what creates the great